behnazkhoshnood/Nonogram-puzzle/README.md

   - #### First and third section(header and footer):

-    - The website consist of 3 pages named: Rules , Nanogram and Ranking.
+    - The website consist of 3 pages named: Rules , Nonogram and Ranking.
 Each page has three sections.

     - The content of the header and footer sections are the same in all the pages.
 The Header section consists of the navbar menu for navigation through the website and the footer section consists of the Contact button, More games, and social media links.

   - #### Second section:

-    - **Rules and Nanogram pages**
+    - **Rules and Nonogram pages**

      -On top of these pages, there are 2 buttons to switch between clicking on colored or gray squares.
 A header that shows the remaining lives of the player is also added under the nanogram puzzle.

     - **Rules page**

-     - This section consists of a tutorial nanogram with lots of guidance notes to show how the game works.
+     - This section consists of a tutorial nonogram with lots of guidance notes to show how the game works.

-     - On this page, there is also a hint button, under the nanogram, that can be used for more guidance throughout the game.
+     - On this page, there is also a hint button, under the nonogram, that can be used for more guidance throughout the game.

-    - **Nanogram page**
+    - **Nonogram page**

-    - This page consists of the main nanogram puzzle.
+    - This page consists of the main nonogram puzzle.

    - **Ranking page**